birdandhike.com logo

 Long-tailed Brush Lizard (Urosaurus graciosus)

-General Description: A small lizard with a proportionally very long tail.
+General Description: Western Long-tailed Brush Lizards (Urosaurus graciosus graciosus) are small lizards with a very long tail.
 The body color is gray with dark crossbars, similar to the color of the branches in the creosote bushes where they live.
 They also have a brown line down the side that helps them blend into the branches.
 When hiding, these lizards align their thin body with a branch, and will skitter around to the backside of the branch.

 Taxonomy: Phrynosomatid Lizard Family (Phrynosomatidae).